vudoan1708-cyber/storybook-interaction-2-test/README.md

 ## References
 [Svelte Logo](https://en.m.wikipedia.org/wiki/File:Svelte_Logo.svg)

-### 1.0.0
+### 1.1.0
-Expect statement is weak at guessing user intents, and hence is not very reliable at the moment.
+- Expect statement is weak at guessing user intents, and hence is not very reliable at the moment.
+### 1.2.0
+- Monkey patched `fetch` to collate API calls and make the `expect` stage more powerful at predicting expected outcome.